A Potted History as opposed to Potted Stilton………

 I am currently writing a cookbook, based on all of my research into British food, recipes, customs and traditions.
 All the recipes are my own original recipes, and many are based on ancient and old recipes/texts.
 All of my recipes are triple tested by myself in my Cookery school in the South West of France.

-I share my time between North Yorkshire and South West France, where I devote most of my time to food writing and blogging, food styling and photography.
+I share my time between North Yorkshire and South West France, where I devote most of my time to food writing, food styling and photography.
 I also hold regular French and Seasonal Cooking Workshops in my specially designed kitchen.
 I grow most of my own vegetables and all of my own herbs – specialising in old-fashioned herbs, many that are seldom used nowadays.
 I am married with one daughter.
 I have a BA in Graphic Design and Advertising and a MA in English Literature.
 On leaving university, I worked in printing and publishing for several years before moving into my dream professions of cooking, writing, photography and food.